 E-mail reminders are fully customizable e-mail messages that may be sent based on a predefined schedule.
-The e-mail subject and body are defined by the installer, and the History and/or Detector Status reports may be attached.
+The e-mail subject and body are defined by the installer, and they may choose to attach the History and/or Detector Status reports.
 Up to eight separate e-mail reminders can be created to be sent on a daily, weekly, monthly or yearly schedule.

-Figure 95.
+Figure 106.
 Example of the Email Reminder Window

-To create Reminder e-mails:
+To create Reminder emails:

-- 1. Select the E-mail Reminders option on the panel menu. - 2.
+- 1. Select the Email Reminders option on the panel menu. - 2.
 Click a Schedule option, i.e., Yearly, Monthly, Weekly or Daily. - 3.
 Select the specific scheduling frequency, i.e., "Days to send" for a Weekly reminder or "Time" for a Daily reminder. - 4.
-Click in "Attach History" and/or "Attach Detector Status" selection box(es), if needed. - 5.
+Click in "Attach History" or "Attach Detector Status" selection box(es), if needed. - 5.
 Complete the following information: - In the "To" field, enter up to 20 addressees. - In the "Subject" field, enter an applicable subject. - In the "Body" field, enter up to 2000 characters, if needed.

-Figure 96.
+Figure 107.
 Example of Creating a Daily Reminder